realworldocaml/book/en/functors.md

     let x = 3
     let y = "three"
   end;;
-module Three_and_more : sig val x : int val x_string : string end
+module Three_and_more : sig val x : int val y : string end
 # module Four = Increment(Three_and_more);;
 module Four : sig val x : int end
 ```

 ### A bigger example: computing with intervals

-Let's now consider a more realistic example of how to use functors: a
+Let's consider a more realistic example of how to use functors: a
 library for computing with intervals.
 This library will be
 functorized over the type of the endpoints of the intervals and the
 ordering of those endpoints.

 First we'll define a module type that captures the information we'll
-need about the endpoint type.
+need about the endpoints.
 This interface, which we'll call
 `Comparable`, contains just two things: a comparison function, and the
 type of the values to be compared.